BentEngbers/unit-calc/README.md

 Perform calculations with numbers, while unit-calc takes care of the units.

 # Development
+## Dependencies
-There are a few dependencies that we use.
+There are a few dependencies that this project uses.
+Recommended installation is through [Cargo](https://doc.rust-lang.org/stable/cargo/).
 - [just](https://github.com/casey/just), to run certain commands
 - [grcov](https://github.com/mozilla/grcov), to aggregates code coverage information.
 - [watchexec](https://github.com/watchexec/watchexec), to run commands when file changes.

+## Available commands
+view the [justfile](./justfile) for a list of available commands.